-Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Ukraine.
-All submitted digital and coding event ideas should be planned within the timeframe of September 1st till October 31st, 2021, and aligned with the EU Code Week.
-The events should address children and youth ages 8 to 24, and must be free for participants.
-More details in section ‘Funding Criteria for Selecting Submitted Project Ideasâ€™.
+Only charitable non-profit organizations from the following countries are eligible to apply for the Meet and Code grant: Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Hungary, Italy, Kazakhstan, Moldova, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
+All submitted digital and coding event ideas should take place within the timeframe of September 1st till October 31st, 2022, and aligned with the EU Code Week.
+The events should address children and youth between the ages of 8 to 24, and must be free for participants.
+More details in section Funding Criteria for Selecting Submitted Project Ideasâ€™.

-Every event idea will be evaluated by Haus des Stiftens GmbH or, as may apply, its partner in the TechSoup Europe network After four weeks the organisation's representative will be notified by email if a submitted idea will be funded or not.
+Every event idea will be evaluated by Haus des Stiftens Unternehmen & Non-Profits gGmbH or, as necessary, its partner in the TechSoup Europe network.
+After four weeks, the organization's representative will be notified by email stating whether the submitted idea will be funded or not.

-Every event idea approved for funding receives 500 € to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of Funding in individual cases.
+Every approved event receives funding of up to 500 euro ‚ as start-up support.
+Haus des Stiftens Unternehmen & Non-Profits gGmbH reserves the right to increase or reduce the amount of funding in individual cases.

 The following basic criteria apply for the event idea:

 Eligible applicants: Only charitable organizations can submit their ideas via their country Meet and Code Website.